tennaito/rsql-jpa/README.md

 // Parse a RSQL into a Node
 Node rootNode = new RSQLParser().parse("id==1");

-// Visit the node to retrive CriteriaQuery CriteriaQuery<Course> query = rootNode.accept(visitor, manager);
+// Visit the node to retrieve CriteriaQuery CriteriaQuery<Course> query = rootNode.accept(visitor, manager);

 // Do all sort of operations you want with the criteria query